AnChii33/NCrypt/README.md

-# NCrypt – Prototype Multi-Layered File Encryption Tool
+# NCrypt – Prototype File Encryption Tool

 ## Overview
 NCrypt is a prototype encryption tool comprised of two coupled utilities: **Encryptor** and **Decryptor**.
-It is designed to securely encrypt text files by applying multiple layers of encryption, then removing the original content from local storage.
+It is designed to securely encrypt text files by applying cascaded ciphering, then removing the original content from local storage.
 The decryption process restores the original file only when all the correct keys are provided in reverse order.

 ## How It Works